t-miyamae/ceph/doc/rados/operations/erasure-code-shec.rst

 ``c={durability-estimator}``

 :Description: The number of parity chunks each of which includes each data chunk in its
               calculation range.
-The number is used as an **estimator of durability**.
+The number is used as a **durability estimator**.
               For instance, if c=2, 2 OSDs can be down without losing data.

 :Type: Integer